LennaHammer/English/EVP/out/words_adjective.md

 /ˈwɜr.ði/ DESERVING RESPECT
 [C1]deserving respect, admiration or support
 - He is unlikely to succeed in getting his bill through Congress, however worthy it is.
-- Every year she makes a large donation to a worthy cause.
+- Every year she makes a large donation to a worthy `cause`.

 ## 2060. wrong ## adjective
 /rɑŋ/ NOT SUITABLE